 This is a side of the island that few tourists see, as you won’t find quite so many resorts as on the western shores and it’s a lot less built up and developed.

 The main town in the east is Hana, a laid-back place that is surrounded by beautiful, green forests and that looks out over an exceptional coastline.

 The accommodation options here are limited, but staying in this isolated part of Maui will give you an experience like no other.
 These are a few of our recommended hotels: Travaasa Hana, Heavenly Hana Paradise, and Bamboo Inn.

 Don’t leave home without: Lonely Planet Maui (Travel Guide)

-Book your G Adventures tour today of the Hawaiian Islands!
+Book your G Adventures tour today to explore the Hawaiian Islands!

-The North shore and Upcountry of Maui is one of the most serene and charming area of the island.
+The North Shore and Upcountry of Maui is one of the most serene and charming areas of the island.
 This a favorite area amongst locals and you will find that actually, there are few international hotel chains and the area is quiet in comparison to other more popular areas of Maui.

 The North shore encompasses several different towns that are strung out along the coast and in the rugged interior, including Paia, Makawao, and Kula.
 Stay in this part of Maui if you are looking for a rural, peaceful escape.

 The North shore has a wide range of offerings, from luxury accommodation like Haiku Plantation Inn to more budget places like the Nalu Kai Lodge and Central Maui Hostel.
 You will easily find a place to fit any budget.

 Essential Maui Travel Tips